kauffmann/Reverb/README.md

 (for this you may need to install `pre-commit` with `pip`: `pip install pre-commit`).

-Thanks to Jan Wilczek from https://thewolfsound.com/ for getting me started with CMake.
+Thanks to Jan Wilczek from https://thewolfsound.com/ (video tutorial) for getting me started with CMake.
 Also thanks to Sudara at https://melatonin.dev/blog/how-to-use-cmake-with-juce/
-Other learning resouces are: juce cmake doc https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md  and of course CMake documentation at cmake.org.
+Other learning resources are: juce cmake doc https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md  and of course CMake documentation at cmake.org.